Research-IT-Swiss-TPH/redcap-pdf-injector/README.md

 Currently the following Action Tags are supported:
 - @TODAY: returns date in format "d.m.Y"

+### Known Issues with Mozilla Firefox: "This PDF document might not be displayed correctly."
+Direct printing within Mozilla Firefox PDF Preview is currently not possible.
+To ensure proper printing please download the file and open in Adobe Acrobat or use Chrome Browser.

 ##  Roadmap
 - support PDF flattening (Currently bugged with FPDM )
 - support more (simple) Action Tags (@NOW, etc.)